 During the week of ice and snow and afterwards, neighbors from Tyler, Whitehouse and Chandler used the Nextdoor app to complain about chlorine or earthy smells after regaining the use of their tap water.

-According to Campbell, the smell and taste of tap water comes from geosmin.
+The smell and taste of tap water comes from geosmin.
 Geosmin is a naturally occurring organic compound produced by some kinds of blue-green algae, some bacteria and also some prokaryotes and eukaryotes.

 Campbell said the compound can leave a flavor of beets or spinach in the water.
 “Geosmin is not toxic or harmful.
 Geosmin is extremely difficult to remove during the water treatment process.
 Some best practices when geosmin is noticeable are to add lemon or lime juice to the water and to use a commercial water carbon filter system,” said Campbell.